IanSaunders/ultradaemon/docs/index.md

 #### Pre-start

 The Brutal team put together a very well oiled machine, kit-check, pre-race-brief and all that jazz that was as efficient and as painless as could be.
-A few nervous laughs and the 63 Oner runners and 6 Half-Oner runners crowded into provided mini-vans for the journey from Race-HQ/Half-way to the start.
+A few nervous laughs and the 63 ONER runners and 6 Half-ONER runners crowded into provided mini-vans for the journey from Race-HQ/Half-way to the start.
 The long-drive ride was intimidating; nearly an hour drive to the start!
 In our bus it became very apparent that Sam and I were less experienced at 100km+ runs than our fellow passengers - joy.

 <div class="row">
   <div class="col-md-12">